-Our public procurement contracts aim to be are amongst the most accessible in the world for micro, small and medium size organisations.
+Our public procurement contracts are amongst the most accessible in the world for micro, small and medium size organisations.
 We are providing opportunities for Scotland’s SMEs and third sector to benefit through public sector business both domestically and in other countries.